Milchevskiy/TruMPET.2025/Predict/README.md

 <br>https://ftp.eimb.ru/Milch/TruMPET.2025/Models/TruMPET2025.models.tar.xz
 <br>Unpack this archive into the <b>Models</b> directory.
 3. (Optional) ESM2 model download
-<br>You can download ESM2 model that is required to extract embeddings manually.
+<br>You can manually download ESM2 model that is required to extract embeddings.
 The required model (≈1.1 GB) is available for download at:
 <br>https://ftp.eimb.ru/Milch/TruMPET.2025/ESM2/ESM2_UR50D.tar.xz
 <br>Unpack this archive into the <b>Models/ESM2/checkpoints</b> subdirectory.
 If you will skip this step then script try to download this model from the official ESM2 repository.
 5. Default path configuration